Jon Cole (weightlifter): Strongman

-Jon was invited to compete in the inaugural World's Strongest Man competition in 1977, finishing 6th while being past his prime.
+Cole was invited to compete in the inaugural World's Strongest Man competition in 1977, finishing 6th while being past his prime.
 Olympic weightlifter Bruce Wilhelm won that year's as well as 1978's competition.
 These early WSM competitions were still a contest primarily consisting of American athletes.

 Life after competition

 In his later years, Cole used his knowledge as a strength prodigy to help others improve as well.
 He worked as a strength coach at ASU, helping the Sun Devil football program to prominence in the 1970s.

-Jon Cole became a successful businessman with his own health club called "Jon Cole Systems", based in Scottsdale.
+Cole became a successful businessman with his own health club called "Jon Cole Systems", based in Scottsdale.
 He has been strength consultant to the Phoenix Suns, Phoenix RoadRunners and many other professional athletes residing in the Phoenix area.

-Jon Cole died of lung failure on January 10, 2013.
+Cole died of lung failure on January 10, 2013.